karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 # What's Hugo?

-Hugo is another static HTML and CSS website generator, it is written in Golang and it relies on markdown files.
-I like how few steps you need to do to have a site ready to rock.
+Hugo is a static HTML and CSS website generator, it is written in Golang and it relies on markdown files and I like how few steps you need to do to have a site ready to rock.

 You just need to:

-+ Create a new static site
++ Create a new static site using the Hugo CLI
 + Choose a theme from his website: https://themes.gohugo.io/
-+ Do some tinkering on how the theme is going to work in your website
++ Do some minor tinkering on how the theme is going to work in your website
 + Choose a hosting provider
 + Publish the content